Skip to content

 Does Labradorite change color?

 Yes, labradorite is known for its unique color-changing phenomenon called labradorescence.
-When light interacts with the stone's internal structure, it creates iridescent flashes of colors that appear to shift as the stone is moved.
-This dynamic play of colors is one of labradorite's most distinctive features.
+When light interacts with the stone's internal structure, it creates iridescent flashes of colours that appear to shift as the stone is moved.
+This dynamic play of colours is one of the labradorite's most distinctive features.

 What energy does labradorite give off?